 Let’s say you sell snorkeling gear.
-By simply typing “Snorkel”, Amazon will already suggest “snorkel set”, “snorkel mask full face”, “snorkel vest” for you.
+By simply typing “Snorkel”, Amazon will already suggest keyword ideas like “snorkel set”, “snorkel mask full face”, “snorkel vest” for you.
 So that’s what people who are into snorkeling need and that’s what they search on Amazon.

 You can also pick up a few suggestions for Google (or other search engines) via Google Keyword Planner, but always remember Google is more general.
 Amazon is your marketplace.
 That’s where your shoppers are and that’s where you’re selling.

 Sneak a peek at your competitors.
 You’re after the same snorkeling enthusiast’s credit card after all.
 Pick up the top sellers and the ones who have many reviews, copy their listings’ titles in a word doc and take a good look at them.

 You’ll start to notice the most relevant search terms yourself, for instance, “snorkel set” is a good keyword, as well as keyword phrases “diving mask” “diving set” “trek fins” “flippers” “silicone mask” “snorkeling set”.
-These are all your go-to keywords you’ll have to add in your excel spreadsheet.
+These are the main keywords you’ll have to add in your excel spreadsheet.

-AND if you can spare some dollars, you can go pro and use tools like Merchant Words or Helium 10.
+OR, if you can spare some dollars, you can go pro and use tools like Merchant Words or Helium 10.
 They'll help you find keywords and display their monthly volume as well.
 The difference between them and a free keyword tool is that Merchant Words will give you 4368 keywords only for the US.
 It’s up to you how deep you want to dive into this keywords research.
 (The numbers indicate the Monthly Search Volume for the chosen keyword - "snorkel" in our case).

-Now copy everything in your excel and that should give you a pretty good idea of what your SEO should be focused on.
+Now copy everything in your excel and that should give you a pretty good idea of what your Search Engine Optimization SEO should be focused on.